HKUST-Aerial-Robotics/SLABIM/README.md

 els,” IEEE Robotics and Automation Letters, 2024
 ## Acknowledgements
-We sincerely thank Prof. Jack C. P. Cheng for generously providing the original HKUST BIM files and Skyland Innovation for the wonderful sensor suite.
+We sincerely thank Prof. Jack C. P. Cheng for generously providing the original HKUST BIM files.

 <!-- ## Citation
 If you find SLABIM is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry. -->